 If you prefer to travel by train, there’s a regular service from Taplow to Henley-on-Thames, changing at Twyford.
 The journey (including the change) takes between 40 and 50 minutes.

 Henley is just one of the lovely old towns close to Taplow House, and we’re a great base for exploring Berkshire and Buckinghamshire.
-If you’d like to find out more about what’s on in and around Henley and Taplow, please get in touch.
+If you’d like to find out more about what’s on and the best things to do in Henley-On-Thames and Taplow, please get in touch.